michaelcpuckett/activity-kit/README.md

 # activitypub-core

-This is a Lerna project that holds packages related to an implementation of the ActivityPub protocol specification.
+This is a [Lerna](https://lerna.js.org/) monorepo that holds packages related to an implementation of the ActivityPub protocol specification.

 [ActivityPub](https://activitypub.rocks) is a standardized method of exchanging social data.

 ## Current Status

 This is a toy project at the moment.
 It's not fully working and it changes frequently.

 See [TODO.md](TODO.md) and [CHECKLIST.md](CHECKLIST.md).